 Cities as a platform to remix knowledge

 Innovation disproportionately happens in cities.
 Carlino, Chatterjee, and Hunt (2007) find, all else equal, that doubling the number of jobs per square mile is associated with 20% more patents per capita.
 Why?
 What is it about packing people together that makes them so innovative?
-(For some possible explanations see Why Proximity Matters: Who you know and Free knowledge and innovation)
+(For some possible explanations see the “what are cities doing for innovation?” section of Remote work and the future of innovation)

 In this article, let’s have a look at three suggestive recent papers.
 Berkes and Gaetani (2020) have data on population density and patenting at the level of the county sub-division (CSD), which is a smaller geographic area than an entire city.
 How do really dense parts of the country differ from less dense parts?
 For one, they tend to house inventors working on lots of different kinds of technology.